AntoninoAdornetto/issue-summoner/README.md

 ![issue-summoner-scan-verbose](https://github.com/AntoninoAdornetto/go-issue-summoner/assets/70185688/e9dc9ffc-40ff-4e78-b06e-5730e10a5e47)

 You may have noticed that there is not a description.
-This is because single line comments are used for concise comments.
+This is because single line comments are concise.
 However, we can be more granular by utilizing a multi line comment:

 ```c
 #include <stdio.h>